The Ultimate Guide to Surfing Portugal

-Portugal’s most famous breaks are located in 3 main places: Ericeira, Peniche and the Lisbon coast.
+Looking for Europe’s best waves?
+In our Ultimate Portugal Surf Guide we’ve got the low-down on where and when you can find them.
+Not including its islands, Portugal boasts 943 kilometres (586 miles) of coastline, which is dotted with countless incredible surf breaks.
+Portugal’s most famous surf spots are located in 3 main places: Ericeira, Peniche and the Lisbon coast.
 However, we shouldn’t ignore the Algarve, Alentejo and Porto, which are also home to some serious waves, as are the Azores islands and the Madeira archipelago.
 The entire continental coast of Portugal is well respected for its year-round consistency and will not disappoint even the most discerning and jaded of surfers.

 Portugal’s surf history